What is affiliate marketing?

 The commission is paid by the merchant to the publisher.

-In fact, some affiliate links offer shoppers a discount at the checkout.
+In fact, some affiliate links offer shoppers a discount at checkout.
 So, those making the purchase could actually save money.

 What does an affiliate link look like?